guitmz/n26/README.md

 COMMANDS:
      addresses     addresses linked to your account
      balance       your balance information
+     block         blocks a card
      cards         list your cards information
      contacts      your saved contacts
      info          personal information
      limits        your account limits
-     statements    your statements
+     spaces        your spaces
-     status        general status of your account
+     statements    your statements.
+Passing the statement ID as argument, downloads the PDF to the current directory status        general status of your account
-     transactions  your past transactions
+     transactions  list your past transactions.
+Supports CSV output unblock       unblocks a card
      help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS: